TheKevJames/tools/docker-gcloud-pubsub-emulator/README.rst

-If you plan to create topics/subscriptions automatically on startup (see `Automatic Topic and Subscription Creation`_ below), you may also want to epose port 8682 for liveness probes.
+If you plan to create topics/subscriptions automatically on startup (see `Automatic Topic and Subscription Creation`_ below), you may also want to expose port 8682 for liveness probes.
 See the section on `Liveness Probes`_ for more info.

 Once the image is running, you can point your application code to the emulator